-On becoming a clearing member, training is required for clearing members without previous LCH clearing experience as LCH requirements state that at least two personnel are fully conversant with clearing procedures.
+On becoming a clearing member, training is required for clearing members without previous LCH clearing experience.
+It is required that at least two personnel are fully conversant with clearing procedures.
 LCH has developed a training curriculum which covers all services.
 The clearing member on-boarding training covers risk management, margining, collateral operations and reporting.
 Furthermore, refresher operational training is provided for any existing clearing member on an ad-hoc basis, as required.